flutter/website/src/docs/deployment/android.md

    }
 ```

-   With the signing configuration info:
+   And replace it with the following signing configuration info:

 ```
    signingConfigs {